How to Organize a Charity Golf Tournament

 Recruiting Golfers for the Charity Tournament

 Now that you have a strong team in place as well as the ideal course, it’s time to find some golfers.
-There are several reasons why golfers will want to participate in your charity tournament, so be sure to focus on all of these areas in your marketing efforts:
+There are several reasons why golfers will participate in your charity tournament, so be sure to focus on all of these areas in your marketing efforts.

-• Your Cause – The best place to start recruiting is with the people that already support your organization and cause.
-They love or have been personally affected by your cause, and will support you because of that.
+• Your Cause – The best place to start recruiting is with the people who already support your organization and cause.
+They love or have been personally affected by your cause and will support you because of that.
 Even if they don’t golf, they will find golfer friends or come to the banquet afterward.

 • The Event – This is where you can draw new people into your circle.
 There are people who’d like to spend every waking moment playing golf.
 For them, your tournament is a chance to enjoy some fun with friends and they can feel good about doing it.
 Fundraising contests and games will add to the allure, as will the after-party with a silent auction and more fun.